-Celery leaves are full of flavour & are fantastic for adding to soups and stocks.
-I always throw celery leaves in a roast pan to enhance the gravy flavor or to the crock pot when making stock.
-They can be eaten raw in salads, used fresh as any other fresh herb would be or preserved to use later on.
+Celery leaves can also be eaten raw in salads, used fresh as any other fresh herb would be, or preserved to be used later on.
 You can also make celery leaf pesto by replacing the basil.
 Usually people will have a lot of them left over after using the celery stalks but the good news is that they are super easy to preserve and are great to use later on.

 Often homegrown or farmers market celery will have a stronger flavor than store bought so less is more!

-- Cut off celery leaves from celery stem
+- Cut off the celery leaves from celery stem.

-- Wash the leaves & allow to properly dry.
-When air drying or dehydrating to preserve make sure everything is completely dry to avoid potential spoilage.
+- When air drying or dehydrating celery leaves to preserve, make sure everything is completely dry to avoid potential spoilage.

 - Place on a clean drying rack or plate, allowing space between leaves.